 “We’re honoured to put OTN’s infrastructure to work supporting Dr. Bowlby’s research.
-OTN’s experienced and shark-mad field team assist as requested with the tagging, and our acoustic receivers and data warehouse are providing data that helps Dr. Bowlby identify the movements and favourite spots of the white sharks,” says OTN executive director, Dr. Fred Whoriskey.
+OTN’s experienced and shark-mad field team assist as requested with the tagging, and our acoustic receivers and data warehouse are providing data that helps Dr. Bowlby identify the movements and favourite spots of the white sharks,” said OTN executive director, Dr. Fred Whoriskey.

 “OTN is proud to support science that minimizes behavourial impacts and supports effective conservation policy.”

 Receivers are typically arranged in a row approximately 800 metres apart on the seafloor to form an array, or a ‘listening line’, but can also be affixed to existing structures or floating buoys.
 When an acoustically tagged animal swims within detection range of a receiver, the signal from the tag is recorded.
 The receiver stores the tag’s ID, as well as the date, time and data from any sensors that may be on the tags to help answer a researcher’s study questions.

 Acoustic tags are transmitters that allow researchers to track the movements of animals in both freshwater and marine environments.
 Each tag emits a unique code that is detected and stored by an acoustic receiver when the animal travels within detection range of the unit.